 - Salt Water.
 The water of the ocean has so many healing properties, so if you live near one, get in it as often as possible.
 If you don’t, you can prepare your own solution in the bath, mixing a half cup of Himalayan or sea salt and a cup and a half of magnesium flakes* into the bathwater (about a cup of each).
 Again, note that the bath water should be lukewarm as heat often aggravates eczema.
 In addition, once you get out of the bath, be sure to towel dry right away as moisture from water also tends to irritate the rash.

 - Ciao Eczema Lotion.
 I know a lot of people who have had great success with this, so much so that I have a hard time keeping on the shelves as I stock it at my mother’s holistic shop.
 I cannot promise this will work for everyone, though I wish I could, simply because some people may be allergic to an ingredient, just like in any other product they may come across that promises to treat eczema.
 That being said, this lotion is my first choice in lotions as most on the market contain ingredients that aren’t organic and/or natural.
 People with some severe patches have also had great success with the Everything Salve.

 - Coconut Oil.
 This is NOT my first choice.
 I love coconut oil and I mention it because it works for some people with light cases of eczema but I find that it’s simply not enough to combat the rash.
 If you have a light case, it can’t hurt to try this first before spending money on something else.

 - Probiotics.
-Most often, especially with a food or medication intolerance, their needs to be healing of the gut, as these are gut issues.
+Most often, especially with a food or medication intolerance, there needs to be healing of the gut, as these are gut issues.
 The probiotics should be of a good quality and used in combination with eliminating the cause.